 have been replaced by mouse click and drag function.

 Instructions to determine your latitude and longitude:

 Practice first.
-Put your mouse cursor near your location and double click or just drag the map.
-The map display will move so that the selected point is in the centre.
+Put your mouse cursor on the map, click down, and drag the map.
+The map display will move.
+Move so that your selected point is in the centre.
 The latitude and longitude of the centre of the map is then shown below the map.
 Or type the town, country, zip code or post code in the box below, for example: chicago 35035 paris france london CM2 bangalore adelaide lagos liverpool

 Centre the map around